 Step 2: Determine a Stakeholder’s Influence

-After completing the first step of stakeholder management, you may find yourself with a long list of individuals and organisations impacted by your company.
-Categorise, organise and prioritise between them based on their interest in your project and the impact they have on it.
+After completing the first step of stakeholder management, you may find yourself with a long list of individuals and organizations impacted by your company.
+Categorize, organize and prioritize between them based on their interest in your project and the impact they have on it.

 When looking over your list you may notice people with a high influence over the outcome of your project but with very little interest in it.
 It’s important that you keep them informed and interested but you shouldn’t overdue it or else you may drive them farther away.

 On the other hand, those with lower power may be eager to be involved.
 Make sure that you continuously communicate with them because they can be helpful in providing you with important details about your project and notifying you if they see any issues arise.